 Competencies are crucial to ensuring that organizations get the right people in the right roles at the right time.
 Although this sounds like a buzz phrase, the realities show how important this is.
 Would you want someone without the right licenses, qualifications, or credentials driving a high speed train or operating drilling equipment?
 Would you want the lives of ordinary citizens put in jeopardy because someone doesn’t have the right training or hasn’t had the appropriate assessments to work with large, complex machinery?
 I can’t think of a single person that wouldn’t answer “No” to those type of questions.

 There was a solid mix of organizations ranging from 2,500 employees to over 100,000 employees across industry-based sectors, public sector, and professional services.
 The breakdowns can be seen below:

 The competency management report paints a worrying picture and just goes to show how organizations are struggling because of a lack of sufficient capabilities within existing HR software.
-It also highlights why we had such demand from our customers for a solutions like Kahuna to cater for these needs.
+It also highlights why we had such demand from our customers for a solution like Kahuna to cater to these needs.
 The research explored the use of competency management by the respondent’s organization to better manage talent, learning and development, and operational risk.
 Here are some highlights of the survey.